BRAKE SERVICE AND REPAIR

 *Excludes Dodge Viper, SRT Motors, Sprinter Vans, Crossfire, EcoDiesels, Nissan GT-R, Nissan LEAF, Jaguar, Land Rover, Audi, Porsche, Alfa Romeo, Maserati, Ford Shelby Mustang, Ford Roush Mustang, Chevrolet Corvette, Chevrolet Camaro SS and Lexus 8-Cylinder.
 Synthetic plans expire after 36 months of purchase.
 Wrap plans expire 48 months after purchase unless stated otherwise on your contract.
 Contracts are transferable, subject to a transfer fee.
 All contracts can be flat canceled within 30 days if no services have been used.
 All other canceled contracts may be subject to a cancellation fee.
 Oil change includes oil quantity based on manufacturer recommendations.
 Diesel and synthetic upgrades are extra.
 See dealer for full details.

-Plus tax and applicable fees.
+*Plus tax and applicable fees.
 May not combine with any other offer.
-Must present coupon at time of service write-up.
-Maximum discount may apply.
-See dealer for details.
+Must present coupon at time of purchase.
+See dealer for complete details.

-Plus tax and applicable fees.
-Some models may require additional parts or labor.
+*Plus tax and applicable fees.
+Pricing applies to standard alignment service.
+Some vehicles may be additional.
+Alignment results subject to vehicle condition and suspension components.
+Valid only with qualifying tire purchase.
 May not combine with any other offer.
-Must present coupon at time of service write-up.
+Must present coupon at time of purchase.
 See dealer for details.

 BRAKE FAQs